neoking89/owlsight/README.md

 }
 ```

 Configurationfiles can be saved and loaded through the mainmenu.

+### Changing configurations

+To update a configuration, simply modify the desired value and press **ENTER** to confirm the change.
+Please note that only one configuration setting can be updated at a time, and the change will only take effect once **ENTER** has been pressed.

 ## Temporary environment